 Reality: In truth, being a brand owner doesn’t automatically place you in the buy box.
 If someone is reselling your products and offering faster shipping, better value, etc. they will be in the buy box.

 - Myth: Being an FBA seller means no buy box worries.
 You’ll always be in the buy box.

-Reality: FBA does bring faster fulfilment into the picture.
-But inventory and stocks-out also influence buy box placement.
-If you’re not diligent about inventory in a fulfilment center, you’ll lose the box soon enough.
+Reality: FBA does bring faster fulfillment into the picture.
+But inventory and stock-out also influence buy box placement.
+If you’re not diligent about inventory in a fulfillment center, you’ll lose the box soon enough.